-If you take your winnings in a lump sum, you will owe income taxes on the entire amount in the year paid.
+If you take your winnings in a lump sum, you will owe income taxes on the entire amount in the year you receive the money.
 That financial windfall probably will push you into an upper tax bracket.
 Spreading out the payments over a couple of decades means you will owe taxes only on the amount paid to you each year.
 This may result in more after-tax dollars than if you take the lump sum.

 Your decision may depend on your age.
-If you are young, you may want the extended payouts as a financial base for a business or lifestyle.
-If you are older, you may prefer to get it all now and be free of money worries for your remaining years.
-The state lotteries guarantee that if a winner who has chosen the extended payout dies, his heirs will get all of the remaining installments.
+If you're young, you might want the extended payouts as a financial base for a business or lifestyle.
+If you're older, you might prefer to have all the money now and be free of financial worries for your remaining years.
+The state lotteries guarantee that if a winner who has chosen the extended payout dies, his heirs will get all the remaining installments.

 Herb Kirchhoff has more than three decades of hands-on experience as an avid garden hobbyist and home handyman.
 Since retiring from the news business in 2008, Kirchhoff takes care of a 12-acre rural Michigan lakefront property and applies his experience to his vegetable and flower gardens and home repair and renovation projects.